April16-star/Numerical-Analysis/README.md

 # Numerical-Analysis
 This Git repository contains MATLAB code for a numerical analysis lab.
 It includes examples for solving systems of linear equations and other math problems using different methods.
-There's also a PDF guide that explains everything clearly.

  <p align="center">
     <a href="https://img.shields.io/badge/Status-Work%20In%20Progress-red">